Home Compare OTIS vs SAND.ST

 Otis Worldwide vs Sandvik AB (publ): Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across valuation and profitability.
-Sandvik AB (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+Otis Worldwide holds the cleaner structural position, with the lead spread across profitability and growth.
+Sandvik AB (publ) still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Sandvik AB (publ) carries the stronger setup — intact trend against Otis Worldwide's broken trend.
 That leaves a split case: the structural lead stays with Otis Worldwide, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (OTIS: Russell 1000, SAND.ST: STOXX 600).
+Peer scores are normalised within each company's primary universe (OTIS: S&P 500, SAND.ST: STOXX 600).

-The clearest separation starts in valuation, but profitability adds another real layer to the result.
-The overall score gap is 30 points in favour of Otis Worldwide Corporation.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+Otis Worldwide Corporation leads by 19 points on the overall comparison score.

 INDUSTRY COMPARISON